 Once almost all $\varphi$ particles have decayed, one can take the universe to be composed of a thermal bath (which contains the Standard Model sector) and the sterile particles governed by the standard cosmological evolution equations.
-In practice, we will start with a matter dominated universe at an `initial time' $(t = \theta =0)$, evolve the universe using the equations \ref{matcon}, \ref{radcon} and \pref{evo} up to a fiducial dimensionless time $\theta^{*}$ which is large enough so that a good fraction the $\varphi$ particles have decayed by that time (we will choose $\theta^{*} = 15$ for this) and use the results of this as the initial conditions for the standard cosmological evolution.
+In practice, we will start with a matter-dominated universe at an `initial time' $(t = \theta =0)$, evolve the universe using the equations \pref{matcon}, \pref{radcon} and \pref{evo} up to a fiducial dimensionless time $\theta^{*}$ which is large enough so that almost the $\varphi$ particles have decayed by that time (we will choose $\theta^{*} = 15$ in practice).
+We use the results of this procedure as initial conditions for the standard cosmological evolution.
 For the initial energy densities, we choose $e_{\rm mat}(0) = {4\over3} \alpha$ and $e_{\rm rad}(0) =0 $, with $\alpha \gg 1$ (the factor of 4/3 is included as it leads to some simplifications in the equations, for the numerical application we take $\alpha = 10^{4}$).
 This implies that initially the universe is completely matter-dominated, with the initial Hubble $(H_{\rm in})$ satisfying $H_{\rm in} \tau \gg 1$.
 This ensures that our results are independent of the choice of initial conditions.